moldiscovery/swing/README.md

 ### Existing projects using swing

-On Existing projects it is supposed to have swing.csv somewhere in the code. if it's in the same dir swing is you'll just run
+On existing projects it is supposed to have ```swing.csv``` somewhere in the code.
+If it's in the same dir swing is you'll just run

 ```
 $ swing -d -s pathto/swing.csv